- Properties For Sale

 Cheryl Summer is a Wyoming ranch property broker for Fay Ranches.
-The practice of stewardship has been a priority to Cheryl since her growing up days on the family dairy farm in the middle of Michigan’s mitten.
-There she learned the principles that you don’t quit and go to the house until all the chores are done, until every living thing that depends on you is well cared for and everything you are responsible for is done.
-Rather than being a burden, however, the early mornings and late nights tending the livestock, planting and harvesting forged a strong bond with family and with the land.
+Having spent her youth on the family dairy farm in the middle of Michigan’s “mitten,” the concept and practice of stewardship were deeply instilled within her.
+She learned principles she brings to her profession today: You don’t quit and go to the house until all the chores are done until every living thing that depends on you is well cared for, and until everything you are responsible for has been checked off.
+Rather than being a burden, the early mornings and late nights tending livestock, and planting and harvesting forged a strong bond with family and with the land.

-Evolving practices of land stewardship and a keen interest in regenerative agriculture methods led Cheryl to attend a Jim Gerrish management intensive grazing seminar where she learned, and then applied, rotational grazing methods with stocker cattle.
-She transitioned the row-crop production to a fully certified organic farm growing forages, small grains and soybeans.
+Evolving practices of land stewardship and a keen interest in regenerative agriculture methods led Cheryl to attend a management-intensive grazing seminar with Jim Gerrish, where she learned, and then applied, rotational grazing methods with stocker cattle.
+She transitioned the row-crop production to a fully-certified organic farm, growing forages, small grains, and soybeans.
 With a breeding stable of thoroughbreds, training practices evolved from the old style of breaking colts to the more productive methods of imprinting and working with a horse.

-Cheryl’s love for the land and livestock extended to wildlife.
-Spending all her free time in the woods practicing her tracking skills and birding led her to the field of Fisheries & Wildlife Management and then Wildlife Toxicology.
+Cheryl’s love for the land and livestock extends to wildlife.
+Spending all her free time in the woods practicing her tracking skills and birding led her to the field of Fisheries and Wildlife Management, then to Wildlife Toxicology.
 That specialization had her living on boats and working with Great Lakes’ waterbird populations.
-From there, research grants took her to work with albatrosses on Midway Island to study the effects of global environmental contaminants on their reproduction.
+From there, research grants took her to Midway Island to work with albatrosses, studying the effects of global environmental contaminants on their reproduction.

-Licensed since 2007, for Cheryl, the opportunity to work with people that love the land – whether it be the grass rangelands or the mountain elk country, the gorgeous lifestyle ranches or a pivot irrigated hay farm – has been incredibly rewarding.
+For Cheryl, licensed since 2007, the opportunity to work with people who love the land— whether it be the grass rangelands or the mountain elk country, gorgeous lifestyle ranches or a pivot irrigated hay farm—has been incredibly rewarding.
 Having been in the ranch brokerage business for the extent of her real estate career, Cheryl enjoys forging relationships with clients and helping them achieve their goals.
 She also applies her ethic of hard work, truth and honesty, putting others first, and attention to detail to every relationship.

 This ranch offers modern amenities in the midst of a landscape and community reminiscent of the old west.
 Providing an inviting, relaxing setting for family, friends and associates this property is well suited as a family home or a corporate retreat destination.
 Flanked by the ‘red wall’, the valley is green with irrigated meadows and a year-round trout stream.